JeffersonLab/clara-tests/stress/README.md

         $ ./start <number_of_dpes>

-    An screen session will be created.
+    A tmux session will be created.
 Window 1 will show the platform running and each of the next windows will show the running DPEs.
 The focus will be in Window 0, to run the following scripts.